 How Do I Clean My Carpet With Baking Soda?

 Now that you’re ready to use baking soda on your carpet, let’s have a look at two alternative applications.
 To begin, baking soda can be used to remove stubborn stains.
-However, it can also be used to eliminate unpleasant odours.
+However, it can also be used to eliminate unpleasant odors.

 Baking soda works well for removing stubborn carpet stains.
 The procedure, however, will differ depending on whether the stain is oily or not.